icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

 ```
 You've completed this tutorial.
 For more tutorials about machine learning in Automation Decision Services see:
-   - [Machine learning quick tutorial](../MachineLearningQuickTutorial/README.md) to learn how to connect a predictive model to a Machine Learning Model deployed in a Machine Learning Provider embedded in Automation Decision Service.
+   - [Machine learning quick tutorial](../MachineLearningQuickTutorial/README.md) to learn how to import a Machine Learning Model as PMML file in an Automation Decision Services Machine Learning Service and how to connect it to a predictive model.
    - [Machine learning short tutorial](../MachineLearningShortTutorial/README.md) to learn how to connect a predictive model to a Watson Machine Learning Model.
    - [Machine learning customer loyalty sample](../MachineLearningCustomerLoyaltySample/README.md) to get another example using two predictive models.